SQ77/SQ77/README.md

 # 💫 About Me:
 - Full Stack Developer with experience in React, Tailwind CSS, Firebase, PostgreSQL
 - Year 2 Computer Science student at National University of Singapore (NUS)
+- Available for Summer internships from May 2026 to August 2026

 ## 🌐 Socials: